Watch Ivanka And Jared's Daughter Sing, Speak Mandarin Better Than President Trump -- Like She's Chinese

 Multiple sources reported that Trump appears to have struck a warmer tone with China.
 During his visit with the country’s president, Trump was effusive and praised his counterpart for a trade surplus, saying he doesn’t blame his government for the United States’ plight.
 Rather, he places fault with “previous [U.S.] administrations.”

-Jared and Ivanka share three children together: Arabella Kushner, Joseph Frederick Kushner, 4, and 1-year-old Theodore James Kushner.
+Jared and Ivanka share three children together: Arabella Kushner, 4-year-old Joseph Frederick Kushner, and 1-year-old Theodore James Kushner.
 The children didn’t accompany the Trumps on their 12-day tour.

-[Featured Image by AP Photo/Carolyn Kaster]
+[Featured Image by Carolyn Kaster/AP Images]